giuliana-bezerra/vagrant_webapp/README.md

 - `profile::tomcat`: Profile responsible for configuring Tomcat server by creating an instance of it and deploying the application war file.
-- `profile::postgres`: Profile responsible for configuring Postgres database by creating the database using the provided configuration and executing initialization scripts.
+- `profile::postgres`: Profile responsible for configuring Postgres database by creating a database using the provided configuration and executing initialization scripts.

 Resources:
 - `db_user`: Database user which manages Postgres database.